 In most cases, those who have suffered injuries while on the job can use workers’ compensation to help cover their medical expenses and lost wages.
 However, rules apply differently to maritime workers.

 If you or a loved one has been injured while at sea, call The Law Offices of Blaine Barrilleaux today.
-Our Louisiana maritime lawyers have nearly 20 years of experience helping innocent victims recover compensation for their injury cases.
+Our offshore injury lawyers have nearly 20 years of experience helping innocent victims recover compensation for their injury cases.
 Whether it’s an offshore injury, onshore injury, or overboard accident, our team can help.

 Maritime Law And Admiralty Law